covid-19-impact-lab/sid/README.rst

    the infection probabilities are fit to the data and the remaining parameters are calibrated from the medical literature and datasets on contact frequencies.

+5. The model allows for two testing mechanisms, representing PCR and rapid tests.
+The first mechanism always reveals the true health status of the tested individual whereas the latter's ability depends on the sensitivity and specificity of the test.

+   The first mechanism can also be used to differentiate between known and unknown infections.
+Both mechanisms can be adapted to reflect different testing policies like (bi-)weekly testing in educational facilities or work places, etc..

+6. Mutations may lead to multiple, prevalent virus strains with different characteristics.
+For now, sid is able to model an unlimited amount of virus strains with different degrees of infectiousness.

+7. The model allows to vaccinate individuals who, then, gain perfect immunity from the disease.

 More information can be found in the `discussion paper
 <https://www.iza.org/publications/dp/13899>`_ or in the `documentation
 <https://sid-dev.readthedocs.io/en/latest/>`_.